derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 Information in each PDF is for illustration purposes only.

-An example of the current weather for Prees, GB (United Kingdom) was taken on 22 June 2023.
+An example of the current weather for Lingfield, GB (United Kingdom) was taken on 20 July 2023.
 Metric Units are applied.
 For illustration purposes only.

 ![Current Weather Example](Data/examplecurrentweather.PNG)